 Why is this important?

-A magical river valley, Bulgaria’s richest nature reserve will be subject to bidding in a few weeks time.
-Bidding from roadbuilders, all of whom want to put tarmac on the valley to build a trans-european motorway.
-Heavy construction machines and hot asphalt will destroy the habitat of hundreds of Europe’s rarest species.
+Construction companies are just starting to put tarmac on Bulgaria's richest nature reserve to build a trans-European motorway.
+Heavy construction machines and hot asphalt will destroy the habitat of hundreds of Europe's rarest species.

 The Bulgarian government is sticking to their damaging plans even though there is a reasonable alternative to the motorway.
 They have already broken a number of European laws that protect nature, but the European Commission has only imposed conditions, which are not sufficiently implemented and remain ineffective.
 Kresna Gorge is a protected nature reserve and it is the duty of the European Commission to preserve this precious natural jewel.